-The STXM-FMR image taken at resonance 1 (Fig.~3a)) confirms the identification as Py main resonance as for the conventional FMR spectrum.
-The uniform contrast distribution within the disk area as seen in Fig.~3a) (Ni L\textsubscript{3}-edge) corresponds to a homogeneous resonant response of the Py disk, while the weak contrast visible in Fig.~3d) within the Co stripe originates from Co being driven by the Py in resonance.
-The corresponding observation is made for Py at B\textsubscript{ext,3}, but here Py is already completely pinned along the direction of B\textsubscript{ext} and therefore gets only slightly driven by the Co in resonance.
-In consequence the contrast of the driven Co in Fig.~3d) is higher than the one of the driven Py in Fig.~3c) as the Co moments are not completely aligned along B\textsubscript{ext,1} and therefore are more agile and easily driven compared to the Py moments of the disk at B\textsubscript{ext,3}.
-This excitation between the two constituents across the interface illustrates a transfer of angular momentum (spin current) between the two magnetic materials.
+The STXM-FMR image taken at resonance 1 shown in Fig.~3a) (Ni L\textsubscript{3}-edge) shows a uniform contrast distribution within the disk area with a higher intensity contrast area at the position of the Co stripe.
+This is corresponding to a homogeneous uniform resonant response of the Py disk as expected from the conventional FMR spectrum (Fig. 1a)).
+The contrast visible in Fig.~3d) within the Co stripe originates from Co being driven by the Py in resonance, inducing a slight increased precessional motion in the Py disk (higher intensity contrast area in Fig. 3a)) mediated by exchange coupling.
+The corresponding observation is made for the Py disk at B\textsubscript{ext,3}, where the Py magnetic moments are less agile due to their alignment along the direction of B\textsubscript{ext}, resulting in the Py disk getting only slightly driven by the Co in resonance.
+In consequence the contrast of the driven Co in Fig.~3d) is more intense than the one of the driven Py in Fig.~3c) as the Co moments are not completely aligned along B\textsubscript{ext,1} and therefore are more agile and easily driven compared to the Py moments of the disk at B\textsubscript{ext,3}.
+This excitation between the two constituents across the interface illustrates a transfer of angular momentum (spin current) between the two magnetic materials due to exchange coupling.